sjet47/blog/content/posts/Linux/syscall_irl/index.md

 Continuing. // "syscall_irl" is printed.
 ```

-Now GDB only break when `fd` is `1`, and if we continue the execution, you should see `syscall_irl` is printed to console.
+Now the GDB breakpoint will only trigger when the `fd` argument of `ksys_write` is `1`.
+If we continue the execution, we should see the `syscall_irl` is printed to the console.

-> You may wondering why only the prompt of `sh` does not hit the `write` breakpoint, but if you look at the previous output of `strace` carefully, you will notice the prompt is actually printed through the syscall `writev`, not `write`, so it won't hit.
+> You may wondering why the prompt of `sh` does not hit the breakpoint, but if you look at the previous output of `strace` carefully, you will notice that the prompt is actually printed through the syscall `writev`, not `write`, that's why it won't hit.

 ## Return to userspace

-It should be clear how syscall is done from user to kernel space, but how does the execution returns from kernel to userspace process?
-Just reverse what we have done before entering the kernel.
+It should be clear now how system call is implemented from user to kernel space, to return from kernel to userspace process, just reverse what we have done when entering the kernel.

 ```c
 	call	do_syscall_64		/* returns with IRQs disabled */